CloudSlang/cs-content/DOCS.md

   + **git:** [Git](https://git-scm.com/) is a distributed version control system.
 This folder contains content for interacting with Git.
   + **jenkins:** [Jenkins](http://jenkins-ci.org/) is an application that monitors executions of repeated jobs, such as building a software project or jobs run by cron.
 This folder contains content for working with Jenkins jobs, such as: enable,  disable, copy and delete.
   + **marathon:** [Marathon](https://mesosphere.github.io/marathon/) is cluster-wide init and control system for services in cgroups or Docker containers.
 This folder contains content for working with apps, such as: creating, deleting, updating and listing.
+  + **microsoft:**
+    + **azure:** [Microsoft Azure] (https://azure.microsoft.com/en-us/) is a growing collection of integrated cloud services—analytics, computing, database, mobile, networking, storage, and web—for moving faster, achieving more, and saving money.
+  + **new_relic:**
+    + **servers:** [New Relic] (https://newrelic.com/) Infrastructure delivers real-time health metrics correlated with recent configuration changes, so you can quickly resolve issues, scale rapidly, and deploy intelligently.
+  + **openshift:** [OpenShift](https://www.openshift.com/) is a cloud application development and hosting platform that automates the provisioning, management and scaling of applications.
+This folder contains content for dealing with applications and cartridges.
+  + **openstack:** [OpenStack](https://www.openstack.org/) is a cloud operating system that controls large pools of compute, storage, and networking resources throughout a datacenter.This folder contains content for working with servers, such as: create, delete, authenticate and check.
   + **operations_orchestration:** [Operations Orchestration](http://www.hp.com/go/oo) is an IT process automation solution designed to increase automation adoption in a traditional data center and hybrid cloud environment.
 This folder contains content for packaging CloudSlang flows as Operations Orchestration content packs.
+  + **stackato:** [Stackato](http://docs.stackato.com) is Platform-as-a-Service that can run on your own data center using the hypervisor of your choice, or on a cloud hosting provider.
+This folder contains content for dealing with Stackato, such as: applications, services and spaces.
+  + **twilio:**
+    + **sms:** [Twilio SMS] (http://www.twilio.com) is an SMS sending and receiving online service.
-  + **virtualization:**
+  + **vmware:**
-    + **vmware**: [VMware vSphere](http://www.vmware.com/products/vsphere/) is a virtualization platform which simplifies IT by separating applications and operating systems (OSs) from the underlying hardware.
+    + **vcenter**: [VMware vCenter Server](http://www.vmware.com/products/vcenter-server/) is a virtualization platform which simplifies IT by separating applications and operating systems (OSs) from the underlying hardware.
 This folder contains content for dealing with virtual machines, such as create, power on/off, update and delete.